Bankrate Inc. Fair Fund

 FTC v.
 Student Debt Relief Group

-The FTC reached a settlement with Student Debt Relief Group and related companies.
+The Federal Trade Commission (FTC) reached a settlement with Student Debt Relief Group and related companies.
 According to the FTC, these companies tricked people into thinking they were affiliated with the Department of Education, charged illegal upfront fees for free government programs, and collected monthly fees they falsely claimed would be credited toward student loans.
 Refund checks totaling nearly $1.7 million were mailed to consumers who lost money as a result of the debt relief scheme in February 2021.
 Because there was still money in the fund, the FTC sent out a second round of payments totaling $167,000 to people who accepted their first payment and paid the defendants more than $1,000 in March 2022.
+All checks have been distributed and are now void.

 SDR